+Universal Health Coverage provides a way for countries to reduce the NCD burden.
 UHC means ensuring that all people have access to promotive, preventative, curative, rehabilitative and palliative health services that are of sufficient quality to be effective without exposing people to financial hardship.

-UHC is Target 3.8 of the SDGs and a political promise which UN Member States have committed to achieve by 2030.
+UHC is Target 3.8 of the Sustainable Development Goals (SDGs) and a political promise which UN Member States have committed to achieve by 2030.
 But UHC is also considered a driver and outcome of other SDGs.
 To progress towards UHC, governments need to progressively expand priority health services, increase population coverage and reduce out-of-pocket payments.
-This requires strengthening an entire health system, and multisectoral collaboration.
+This requires investing in strengthening an entire health system, and collaboration across government, society and stakeholders, including people living with NCDs.

 As states have different and changing resources and health priorities, UHC will look different in different countries (and in different sub-national jurisdictions) and will be an ongoing, dynamic process.
 However, addressing the social determinants of health and existing inequalities and inequities is key to UHC in all settings.
-This in turn relies on reducing exposure to disease risk factors through effective prevention and health promotion measures, as well as improved primary health care.
+This in turn relies on reducing exposure to disease risk factors through effective prevention and health promotion measures, as well as improved primary health care, and bolstering health security - all of which are interlinked.
+Indeed, UHC and strong primary health care systems have since been recognised as essential to effective pandemic prevention, preparedness, response and recovery activities.

-As states have limited resources, ensuring that fewer people need access to essential treatment and supportive care is paramount, and investing in NCD prevention and health promotion is critical to the sustainability and success of UHC measures across the globe.
-UHC and NCD prevention are therefore mutually reinforcing agendas - UHC is a powerful tool to accelerate action against the burden of NCDs.
+Due to resource limitations, ensuring that fewer people need access to essential treatment and supportive care is paramount, and investing in NCD prevention and health promotion is critical to the sustainability and success of UHC measures across the globe.
+Additionally, given the number of people affected by NCDs, UHC can only be achieved if NCDs are included in national UHC health benefit packages.
+UHC and NCD prevention and control are therefore mutually reinforcing agendas - UHC is a powerful tool to accelerate action against the burden of NCDs.
+Realising UHC leads to better NCD outcomes, greater equity in access to services across the life-course and sustainable development.